yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

 ### Task 4: Build Automation with GitHub Registry

-1. Select the `Settings` tab from your lab files repository in GitHub
+1. Select the `Settings` tab from your lab files repository in GitHub.

 2. Select the `Secrets` blade from the left navigation bar.